ataraxao/drex/introduction.md

 While either party can trigger the unwind, the math disincentivizes it.
 By mathematically auditing the outcomes, a critical failsafe emerges: after a certain period (e.g., Year 6), the compounded annual unrealized capital growth from this **base-capital vesting mechanism** can exceed the financial benefits calculated from theoretical state-mandated child support payments.
 The CWA quantitatively incentivizes a cooperative relationship for the rational economic actor, rather than incentivizing liquidating the relationship in family court for financial reasons.

+### The Failure State (Or: Why the CWA Must Be Enforced)

+A common legal critique is that a judge may refuse to enforce the CWA on public-policy grounds.
+If that happens, the dispute does not necessarily land in “family court” with a clean statutory estate-splitting framework—especially where the parties are not married and have maintained strict financial separation.

+Instead, the conflict often reverts to a **civil court** posture: fact-intensive claims about reliance, contributions, and alleged enrichment (e.g., unjust enrichment/quantum meruit, promissory estoppel, constructive trust, joint venture, partition).
+That arena is not automatically safer—it is simply a different battlefield, and it can become a narrative-and-evidence war with high variance.

+In that default state, the Funding Party’s separate property posture is often strongest, while the Recipient Party’s *unvested* domestic equity expectations are the most fragile.
+The CWA is not a “shield for the rich”; it is the deterministic mechanism that makes domestic equity legible and payable by rule rather than by litigation.

 *Before the quantitative treatment, note that the CWA is not a moral theory; it is a mechanism.
 The most common objections are addressed immediately after the quantitative section.*

 ---